MCss-18/MCss-18/README.md

 - 👋 Hi, I’m @MCss-18
 - 👀 I’m interested in technology and informatic
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python and JavaScript
+- I'm a beginner in this incredible world
+-

 <!---
 MCss-18/MCss-18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.